thaustein/laxar/docs/manuals/widgets_and_activities.md

 ### When to use Activities

 Activities are often used to fetch and manage application resources.
-Within the page, they may represent a REST API or a data store, and are responsible for fetching resources and performing relevant service calls (such as a form submission) upon action request.
+Within the page they may represent a REST API or a data store, fetching resources and performing relevant service calls (such as a form submission) upon action request.
 This makes Activities perform a role similar to AngularJS services.
-The advantage over services is that using activities puts the page author in control over the instantiation and configuration.
+The advantage over services is that using activities puts the page author in control over instantiation and configuration.
-Different widget instances may each be connected to their own activity instance, or share an event bus topic with a single instance.
+Individual widget instances may each be connected to their own activity instance, or share an event bus topic with a single instance.
-These scenarios are not always impossible with Angular-DI and services, but are much less obvious and not declarative.
+Although these configurations are not impossible to achieve using AngularJS dependency injection and -services, using LaxarJS activities makes the connections declarative and visible.

 Activities may also serve as a mediator between other widgets that use mutually incompatible event vocabularies (such as different resource formats).
 This may happen when integrating widgets from third parties into an application.